Consteel/manual/docs/manual/9_0_standard-design/9_4_serviceability-checks.md

 <!-- wp:paragraph -->

-All serviceability-related functions can be found on the Serviceability tab.
+All serviceability-related functions can be found on the **Serviceability tab**.
 By clicking on the blue arrow icon a new dialog appears.
 The previously defined serviceability checks can be found and it is also possible to open or delete the selected checks.

 ![](./img/wp-content-uploads-2021-04-9-5-SERVICEABILITY-CHECKS.png)